 Today‘s destination is Isafjordur, an idyllic town in the Westfjords region.
 This secluded peninsula is connected to the Icelandic mainland by only a narrow strip of land and includes many roadless areas where cars have never been.
 The landscape includes jaw-dropping views of dramatic fjords carved by ancient glaciers, sheer table mountains that plunge into the sea and pristine North Atlantic vegetation.

 By morning we reach the fjord town of Siglufjordur, once the hub of the global herring industry and now enjoying a rebirth in popularity.
 Learn about the golden age of herring at the award-winning Herring Era Museum located on the vibrant harbor-front.
-In the early afternoon we head to Grimsey Island.
-Located about 25 miles (40 km) off the mainland on the Arctic Circle, the island harbors a variety of bird species including puffins, guillemots and gulls.
 Later we set sail for Akureyri, Iceland’s lovable second largest city.
-If weather conditions do not allow an excursion to Grimsey, we visit Hrísey, the second largest island of Iceland.
+If weather conditions allow, we visit Hrísey, the second largest island of Iceland.
 With only 153 inhabitants, the island is located in Eyjafjörður, about 35 kilometers north of Akureyri.

 Day 5 Akureyri